Malcolm X at Sidi Gaber (short story)

 Sarhan smiled.

 “I have something for you, Sarhan.”
-Mahfouz reached into his bag for the copy of the book he had brought for Malcolm and realised it wasn’t there.
-“I apologise, the novel I would have given you … I must have left it on the train.”
+Mahfouz reached into his bag for the copy of the book he had brought for Malcolm and realized it wasn’t there.
+“I apologize; the novel I would have given you … I must have left it on the train.”

 “It’s ok, Mr. Mahfouz.
 It was naseeb for someone else to pick it up, just like it was naseeb for me to pick you up.
 I can always buy the book, but I can’t always drive the distinguished author behind the book.”